jqhoogland/rationalia-starter/LW/Concepts/Updateless Decision Theory.md

 Both UDT and [[Timeless Decision Theory|Timeless Decision Theory]] (TDT) make decisions on the basis of what you would have pre-committed to.
 The difference is that UDT asks what you would have pre-committed to without the benefit of any observations you have made about the universe, while TDT asks what you would have pre-committed to give all information you've observed so far.
 This means that UDT pays in [Counterfactual Mugging](https://www.lesswrong.com/tag/counterfactual-mugging), while TDT does not.

 UDT is very similar to Functional Decision Theory (FDT), but there are differences.
-FDT doesn't include the UDT1.1 fix and Nate Soares [[Let's Discuss Functional Decision Theory|states]]: "Wei Dai doesn't endorse FDT's focus on causal-graph-style counterpossible reasoning; IIRC he's holding out for an approach to counterpossible reasoning that falls out of evidential-style conditioning on a logically uncertain distribution".
+FDT doesn't include the UDT1.1 fix and Nate Soares [states](https://www.lesswrong.com/posts/2THFt7BChfCgwYDeA/let-s-discuss-functional-decision-theory?commentId=LzPH8utKGSf97NihW): "Wei Dai doesn't endorse FDT's focus on causal-graph-style counterpossible reasoning; IIRC he's holding out for an approach to counterpossible reasoning that falls out of evidential-style conditioning on a logically uncertain distribution".
 Rob Bensinger says that he's heard UDT described as "FDT + a theory of anthropics".

 Since it is formalised using input-output maps instead of in terms of situations, it allows us to make predictions about what an agent would do given [input representing an inconsistent situation](https://www.lesswrong.com/posts/EXtzy3v4soZcoZjuH/a-short-note-on-udt), which can be important when dealing with perfect predictors.